About Me

 Hey there!

-I am Allan Anderson, a retired instructor from the Northern Alberta Institute of Technology, and am currently pursuing laser engraving & cutting as a hobby and a business.
+I am Allan Anderson, a retired instructor from the Northern Alberta Institute of Technology, and am currently pursuing laser engraving & cutting as a hobby and a small business.
 I work from home and sell my various products at farmers markets; personal pickup and/or delivery is also an option.

 About my Products and Equipment